Combining two tax bills is about to begin

 (CNN)Senate Republicans passed their tax bill in the early hours of Saturday morning and now Republicans across the Capitol are bracing themselves for their next challenge: conference.

-The House of Representatives formally voted Monday night to go to conference committee on the tax bill where they will work to iron out key differences between their tax bill and the Senate's.
+The House of Representatives formally voted 222-192 Monday night to go to conference committee on the tax bill, where they will work to iron out key differences between their bill and the Senate's.
 The House is also expected Monday evening to appoint conferees, the select lawmakers who will be tasked with trying to deliver the reconciled tax bill to President Donald Trump's desk before Christmas.

+But there was some unexpected drama to what was a routine vote.
+The vote was tied for a period as some Republicans made a show of their displeasure with plans to implement a two-week continuing resolution to fund the government beyond the current deadline scheduled for Friday.

 Republicans have a big job ahead of them as major differences remain between the Senate and House tax bills.
 For one, the Senate bill repeals the individual mandate, which requires individuals to buy health insurance or face a fine.
 The House bill did not repeal it.
 The Senate bill also kept intact the alternative minimum tax, which the House repealed.
 The Senate also sunset tax cuts for individuals, something the House bill kept permanent.